ClickHouse/ClickHouse/docs/en/operations/settings/query_complexity.md

 Limits the number of rows in the hash table that is used when joining tables.

 This settings applies to [SELECT ...
-JOIN](../../query_language/select.md#select-join) operations and the [Join table engine](../table_engines/join.md) functioning.
+JOIN](../../query_language/select.md#select-join) operations and the [Join table engine](../table_engines/join.md).

-If query contains some joins, ClickHouse checks this setting for every intermediate result.
+If a query contains multiple joins, ClickHouse checks this setting for every intermediate result.

 ClickHouse can proceed with different actions when the limit is reached.
 Use the [join_overflow_mode](#settings-join_overflow_mode) settings to choose the action.